2014 - Graduate Summer Research Mentorship Program

 Priority will be given to students currently in their first or second year of doctoral study and to students who would be first-time recipients of GSRM awards.

-Awardees of the Chancellor's Prize, the National Science Foundation Graduate Research Fellowship Program, the Foreign Language & Area Studies (FLAS) and other summer fellowships are not eligible to apply for the Graduate Summer Research Mentorship (GSRM).
+Awardees of the Chancellor's Prize, the National Science Foundation Graduate Research Fellowship Program, the Foreign Language & Area Studies (FLAS), National Institutes of Health Training Grant and other summer fellowships are not eligible to apply for the Graduate Summer Research Mentorship (GSRM).

 Students may apply for the GSRM in only one doctoral degree program and may receive the award only twice.